yutannihilation/highstockR/README.md

 ## Think twice before using this!!!

 A Highsoft software product is not free for commercial use.
-For more details, plsese see http://shop.highsoft.com/faq/non-commercial#what-is-non-commercial .
+For more details, please see http://shop.highsoft.com/faq/non-commercial#what-is-non-commercial .

 # What is Tokyo.R?